Bubble-Protocol/seedling/docs/about.md

 ## Beta Phase

 Seedling is currently in a Beta phase, which means we're testing the waters, ironing out bugs, and continually enhancing the platform.
 The beta version runs on the Base Goerli testnet.
-New features are in the pipeline to support GitHub organisations and to allow users to create publications with free or paid subscriptions and options for tip sharing.

 We're excited to invite users to explore Seedling, share feedback, and help us create a truly decentralized content-sharing space.